The Salt Box

 Status:

-A modern house for a couple and their family looking to slow down on Long Beach Island.
+A house for a couple and their family looking to slow down on Long Beach Island.
 Sited on a particularly narrow stretch of the barrier island, the house takes full advantage of the lot’s unique positioning to maximize expansive views towards both the bay and the ocean.

 Eastern White Cedar shingles clad the elevated rectilinear volumes, weathering to a natural silver grey.
 Cement board panels, suggestive of natural stone, define the base of the building.
 Colored accent panels stretch out to engage the street front and draw users in towards the main entry at the ground floor.